 Along with discovering the cuisine and wandering around the city, it was important to me to visit at least a few of these buildings that are so sacred to the Burmese people, so that is what the focus was for the second day of our Yangon Itinerary.

 Sule Paya was the first temple we visited as it was closest to our guesthouse.
 We had seen this golden temple when we walked around the city the day before.
-It’s kind of hard to miss a giant ancient temple located in the middle of a busy traffic round-a-bout.
+It’s kind of hard to miss a giant ancient temple located in the middle of a busy traffic circle.

 Sule Paya is believed to have been built during the time of the Buddha, more than 2500 years ago.